at062084/COVID-19-Austria/README.md

 COVID-19: Dataset for Austria.
 R Scripts for download, visualization, analysis and prediction
 - 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used here

 ##   bmsgpk - Bundesministerium für Soziales, Gesundheit, Pflege und Konsumentenschutz
-The official statisitcs are provided by the 'Sozial Ministerium (bmsgpk)'
+The official statisitcs for Austria are provided by the 'Sozial Ministerium (bmsgpk)'
 - This dataset starts at 2020-02-25, the day the first COVID-19 case was confirmed in Austria.
 - Data on cases tested, confirmed, recovered and deaths are reported for Austria and the 'Bundeslaender' every day at 15h00.
 - From 2020-03-10 an additional report is issued at 08h00.